 - It allows more time for you to contribute to your pension pot and more time for it to potentially grow – so you might have accumulated more savings by the time you retire.
 However, you might need to think about changing the way it’s invested to reduce your exposure to any potential fall in your investments.

-- Annuity rates also increase as you grow older.
-So, if you’re considering using your pension pot to buy an annuity, delaying might mean you’ll receive a higher income, as long as overall annuity rates are not falling.
+- Rates for guaranteed income products (annuities) also increase as you grow older.
+So, if you’re considering using your pension pot to buy a guaranteed income, delaying might mean you’ll receive a higher income, as long as overall annuity rates are not falling.

 If you’re thinking about delaying taking your pension, check with your provider whether there will be any charges for changing your retirement date.